erinn/ddi/README.md

     export DDI_SERVER=https://ddi.example.com

-For parameters passed in you can use environment variables as well if you wish, for example:
+For arguments passed in you can use environment variables as well if you wish, for example:

     $ddi host info --help